Photo Credit: www.vinsalsace.com |

 AOC Alsace Pinot Noir 2019 HVE

-Terroir: Zinnkoepfle
+Terroir: Zinnkoepfle.

 Taste: Aromas of very ripe black fruits, fresh mouthfeel, elegant tannins, balanced and persistent.

-Mittelbergheim consisting of AOP Alsace, AOP Alsace Grand Cru and Crémant d’Alsace, owns 31 acres of vineyards.
+Domaine Alfred Wantz, which is located around Mittelbergheim consisting of AOP Alsace, AOP Alsace Grand Cru and Crémant d’Alsace, owns 31 acres of vineyards.
 They have produced organic wines since the 2020 vintage.
 The organic-farming certification is an acknowledgement of Alfred Wantz's long-term environmental commitment initiated at the end of the 90’s, when he started natural agricultural methods in grass management, ploughing, maintaining of hedgerowsthus, and promoting biodiversity.
 The estate nowadays adapts to new environmental challenges, reducing the effects from climate changes, while continuing the production of quality wines.

 AOC Alsace Grand Cru Zotzenberg Riesling 2019 En Conversion